Roots of My Evidence-Based Coaching -Projects

 I designed and executed an international project, underpinned by coaching and individual change management, as the Principal Investigator and Project Manager at the University of Copenhagen (“Smile Healthy with your diabetes”, Turkey and Denmark, 2010-2015) in alliance with national and international funding agencies and stakeholders (International Diabetes Federation, National Diabetes Associations, Universities, Government).

-The project is the winner of the European Mentoring and Coaching Council International Coaching Award (2016), 100 Best Global Coaching Leaders Award, 50 Outstanding Women in Healthcare Management–2016 for promoting positive change and well-being in society through an international “coaching and leadership” project via building the bridges between the society, business, academia, public health and the NGOs.
+Is the winner of the European Mentoring and Coaching Council International Coaching Award (2016), 100 Best Global Coaching Leaders Award, 50 Outstanding Women in Healthcare Management–2016 for promoting positive change and well-being in society through an international “coaching and leadership” project.

-The project was a 1.5 year prospective international study assessing the impact of health coaching compared to health education on health and well-being of individuals with diabetes type 2 by use of clinical and psycho-social measures.
+Was a 1.5 year prospective international study assessing the impact of health coaching compared to health education on health and individual change management among individuals with diabetes type 2 by use of clinical and psycho-social measures.

-One independent review by Sherifali et al (2016) has shown that my coaching approach has been among the most successful intervention to reduce three-months glucose levels among individuals with diabetes type 2 (independent review by Sherifali et al., 2016)
+has been among the most successful interventions to reduce three-months glucose levels among individuals with diabetes type 2 (independent review by Sherifali et al., 2016)

 This project is the foundation for To Be The One Approach which I have developed through coaching almost 150 people over one year (500 hundred hours 1-1 coaching)

 International PhD Project